pbs/vanna-js-client/README.md

 const isEnabled = client.variation("some-feature");
 ```

-#### `sources`
+#### `features`

-Sources holds a list of sources.
-The list _is_ order dependent, and the client
+Features will take a list of features on client initialization.
+There are some
-will look through the list one at a time until a matching feature id is found
+helper functions like `mergeFeatures` that will help you combine features lists
-from one of the sources.
-Note that `FeatureClient` cannot accept an
+that comes from multiples sources like `localStorage`, `cookies`, or hard coded
-`AsyncSource`.
+values.

 #### `userId`